What Is Static Application Security Testing (SAST)?

 • Avoid costly and time-consuming patches post-deployment

 SAST aligns seamlessly with the principles of DevSecOps and helps foster a culture of security throughout the development process.
 It acts like a real-time security coach, highlighting insecure code and educating developers about best practices.
-This empowers developers to write with confidence, knowing they’re not introducing hidden vulnerabilities down the line.
+By leveraging SAST in SDLC workflows, teams uncover threats before they snowball, minimizing the need for subsequent iterations and boosting developer productivity.

 How Does SAST Work?

 SAST scanner tools analyze the source code of applications without executing them.
-This analysis is performed statically, meaning that the code is inspected as-is, without the need to run the application.
+This analysis is performed statically, meaning the code is inspected as-is, without the need to run the application.
+The process involves parsing the source code, using analysis and pattern-matching techniques to identify security vulnerabilities, and providing developers with the information they need to address them.

 The stages of SAST typically include:

-1. Lexical Analysis (Tokenization): The source code is broken down into tokens, enabling the tool to identify keywords, identifiers, operators, and other elements of the programming language.
+• Lexical Analysis (Tokenization): The source code is broken down into tokens, enabling the tool to identify keywords, identifiers, operators, and other elements of the programming language.

 SAST vs DAST vs SCA: Comparing Application Security Testing Tools